MozamelJawad/hello-rails-react/README.md

 ## 🛠 Built With <a name="built-with"></a>

-Ruby, Ruby on Rails, Postgresql, Visual Studio Code
+Ruby, Ruby on Rails, Postgresql, Visual Studio Code, React Redux

 ### Tech Stack <a name="tech-stack"></a>